Book Project

 Omar Sanchez-Sibony (ed.).
 State-Society Relations in Guatemala: Theory and Practice.
 Lanham: Lexington Books, 2023.
 Latin American Politics and Society.
 10.1017/lap.2024.33

-Other Publications and Public Outreach
+Other Publications and Public Facing Scholarship

 Who Has the Edge in Guatemala’s Presidential Race?, Featured Q&A, Latin America Advisor, The Dialogue, 11 April 2023, find commentary here